Biblioklept/biblioklept.github.io/other/mirror/better-windows/index.md

 If you don't know how to use the certain tools listed (e.g NVCleaninstall, CTT Debloat, and etc.) there is a section called `"How to Use Tools"` section at the end.

 #### Before We Start
-!!!Danger Notice
-	**Just in case, make a restore point of your windows before debloating.
+>	**Just in case, make a restore point of your windows before debloating.
 In case something happens to windows after a few weeks passes.
 Usually windows updates will try undo the debloats but will instead cause itself to break.**

 ## Special Guides
 - [NVIDIA Control Panel without MS Store](./gaydia)